kshitizShri929/Bash-Scripting-Programming/Document.md

 # Function

-In Bash scripting, functions allow you to group commands and execute them as a single unit.
+ Functions allow you to group commands and execute them as a single unit.
 Functions help make your scripts more modular and maintainable.
 Here's the basic syntax for defining and using functions in Bash:

 ```bash